-SGPT sits down with GoRuck graduate Mike Kalinowski for an interview about his recent GoRuck event.
+SGPT sits down with GoRuck graduate Mike Kalinowski for an interview about his recent GoRuck event that he finished.

 SGPT: Tell us about yourself?